blocknative/web3-onboard/docs/src/routes/docs/[...3]modules/core.md

 }

 ```

-### Options
+---

 #### wallets

 An array of wallet modules that you would like to be presented to the user to select from when connecting a wallet.
 A wallet module is an abstraction that allows for easy interaction without needing to know the specifics of how that wallet works and are separate packages that can be included.
+These modules are separate @web3-onboard packages such as `@web3-onboard/injected-wallets` or `@web3-onboard/ledger`.
+For a full list click [here](#all-wallet-modules).

 ---